neon experiences (2026): After the big relaunch – is neon still worth it?

 Share on social media

-In this review, we share our current neon experiences – from paying and saving to investing with ETFs, including a particularly exciting example with no purchase commission.
+In this review, we share our neon experiences – from paying, saving and saving for retirement to investing with ETFs, including a particularly exciting one with no purchase fees.

 Short & sweet